Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-Cai J et al. \cite{r45} proposed two new audio-visual fusion methods.
-One is a feature-level fusion approach, in which they connect and construct a joint feature vector by feature normalization using audio features and three distinct visual features—LBP-top-based features, CNN-based features, and CNN-BLSTM features, respectively—then input each video clip to a linear SVM for emotion recognition. the other is a model-level combination approach, which approach expressly manages the distinctions in time scale, time shift and measurements from various signs.
-Emotion recognition uses both audio and visual information independently; A Bayesian network-based probabilistic framework is used to combine these single-peak recognition results.
-During the inference process, the final decision is made by maximizing the posterior probability of all measurements.
-Both of the proposed fusion methods outperform the standard single-peak identification method, as demonstrated by experiments on the AFEW database, and perform as well as or better than the most recent methods.
-Their proposed framework for audiovisual feature-level fusion and model-level fusion is shown in Figure \ref{10}.
+Cai et al. \cite{cai2019feature} proposed two new audio-visual fusion methods.
+One is the feature-level fusion method, combining audio features with three different visual features: LBP-top-based, CNN-based, and CNN-BLSTM features.
+These are connected to form a joint feature vector through feature normalization, and each video clip is then inputted into a linear SVM for emotion recognition.
+The other is the model-level fusion method, explicitly addressing differences in time scale, temporal shift, and measurement from different signals.
+They independently extract audio and visual information for emotion recognition, and then combine these unimodal recognition results through a probabilistic framework (Bayesian network).
+In the inference process, the final decision is made by maximizing the posterior probability of all measured values.
+Experimental results on the AFEW database indicate that both proposed fusion methods significantly outperform baseline unimodal recognition methods and perform comparably or even better than state-of-the-art methods.
+Fig. \ref{fig14} illustrates the proposed audio-visual feature-level fusion and model-level fusion frameworks.

-In contrast to the existing universal fusion frameworks for audio and video, Dung et al. \cite{r46} proposed a brand-new framework for emotion recognition that took into account voices, body movements, and facial expressions.
-In order to effectively model spatiotemporal information in video and audio for emotion recognition, they first introduced new deep spatiotemporal features using cascaded three-dimensional convolutional neural networks (C3Ds) and deep belief networks (DBNs).
-In order to combine audio and visual feature vectors, a brand-new feature-level fusion technique based on bilinear pooling theory is proposed.
-The complex and inherent associations between component patterns can be expressively captured, which makes it possible for all of the component vector's elements to effectively interact with one another.
-Extensive testing on the eNTERFACE'05 and FABO \cite{r122} databases demonstrates that the method can significantly outperform current state-of-the-art approaches in multimodal emotion recognition.